 Step 1: make sure the connector is the problem

-Before we can conclude that your lack of image or blurry screen is actually due to the cable connector, please inspect some of the other components of your cable and devices.
+Before we can conclude that your lack of image or blurry screen is actually because of the cable connector, please inspect some of the other components of your cable and devices.

 Step 2 – Cut the connector